-OCP Future Technologies Symposium Chairs:
+OCP Future Technologies Initiative Chair:

 Primary lead for the successful execution of an event, including communication with academic institutions and leading the Program Committee.
 Lesya holds a doctorate degree from the University of Strasbourg and was a visiting researcher at ETH Zurich.
 She is currently a strategic innovation engineer at 2CRSi.
 Before joining 2CRSi, Lesya worked for a European NGO and several private companies.